gwu-libraries/sfm-ui/_posts/2017-05-18-twitter-policy-change.md

 In conformance with this policy, researchers and archivists posted datasets of tweet ids on data repositories and Github.
 Here’s our [Women’s March collection]( https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/5ZVMOR) on Harvard’s Dataverse and the [tweet ids]( http://dfreelon.org/2017/01/03/beyond-the-hashtags-twitter-data/) that support the seminal research paper, "[Beyond the Hashtags: #Ferguson, #Blacklivesmatter, and the Online Struggle for Offline Justice](http://cmsimpact.org/resource/beyond-hashtags-ferguson-blacklivesmatter-online-struggle-offline-justice/)".

-The policy that went into effect on May 18 significantly limits this:
+The policy that goes into effect on June 18 significantly limits this:

 > 2. If you provide Content to third parties, including downloadable datasets of Content or an API that returns Content, you will only distribute or allow download of Tweet IDs, Direct Message IDs, and/or User IDs.